beoutbreakprepared/nCoV2019/README.md

 # Co-morbidity estimates

-Co-morbidity data may facilitate CFR estimation processes
+Co-morbidity data may facilitate the estimation of key parameters associated with COVID-19, e.g., the Case Fatality Rate (CFR).

 Datasets derived from Global Burden of Disease on prevalence rates of known co-morbidities, including Diabetes mellitus, Cardiovascular Disease, and Chronic Obstructive Pulmonary Disorder.
 For more information on these estimates please see [metadata](/co-morbidities/co-morbidity_metadata.txt) and https://vizhub.healthdata.org/gbd-compare/